trinsiclabs/divvy/README.md

 ### Bootstrap the network

-From the `network` directory, install the Docker images and binaries:
+From the `network` directory:

 ```
 $ ./bootstrap.sh
 ```

+This installs the required docker images and Fabric binaries.

 ### Prepare the chaincode

-From the `chaincode` directory, install the dependencies:
+From the `chaincode` directory:

 ```
 $ npm install
 ```

+This installs the JavaScript dependencies required to run the chaincode.

 ### Bring the network up